Chapter 3

 What’s the difference between a UX research plan and a UX research strategy?

 The difference between a UX research plan and a UX research strategy is that they cover different levels of scope and detail.
 A UX research plan is a document that guides individual user experience (UX) research projects.
 UX research plans are shared documents that everyone on the product team can and should be familiar with.
-The UX research strategy, on the other hand, outlines the high-level goals, expectations, and demographics of the discovery.
+A UX research strategy, on the other hand, outlines the high-level goals, expectations, and demographics of the organization’s approach to research.

 What should you include in a user research plan?